Steveorevo/node-red-contrib-publishflows/README.md

 If components in a PublishFlows project are deemed optional; consider breaking down the dependency into multiple PublishFlow projects and dependencies.
-A dependency that requires elements from another project should list them as items to publish in their own "Publish" definition to avoid missing dependent elements.
+A dependency that requires elements from another project should re-list them as items to publish in their own "Publish" definition to avoid missing dependent elements.

 #### Don't Publish